aspose-cells/Aspose.Cells-Doc-md/java/developer-guide/smart-markers/using-smart-markers/_index.md

 It's very easy to process the smart markers.
 The following code snippet shows how it is done.

-{{< gist "aspose-com-gists" "439a68a5e4305388c50ca306ef238de5" "Examples-src-main-java-com-aspose-cells-examples-SmartMarkers-DynamicFormulas-DynamicFormulas.java" >}}
+{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-main-java-com-aspose-cells-examples-SmartMarkers-DynamicFormulas-DynamicFormulas.java" >}}

 ## **Using Variable Arrays**

 The following example code shows how to use variable arrays in Smart Markers.
 We place a variable array marker into A1 cell of the first worksheet of the workbook dynamically which contains a string of values which we set for the marker, process the markers to fill data into the cells against the marker.
 Finally, we save the Excel file.

-{{< gist "aspose-com-gists" "439a68a5e4305388c50ca306ef238de5" "Examples-src-main-java-com-aspose-cells-examples-SmartMarkers-UsingVariableArray-UsingVariableArray.java" >}}
+{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-main-java-com-aspose-cells-examples-SmartMarkers-UsingVariableArray-UsingVariableArray.java" >}}

 ## **Grouping Data**